bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

 Adding Generators Fallbacks
 ---------------------------

 One last feature about generators which is quite useful for plugin generators is fallbacks.
 For example, imagine that you want to add a feature on top of TestUnit like [shoulda](https://github.com/thoughtbot/shoulda) does.
-Since TestUnit already implements all generators required by Rails and shoulda just wants to overwrite part of it, there is no need for shoulda to reimplement some generators again, it can simply tell Rails to use a `TestUnit` generator if none was found under the `Shoulda` namespace.
+Since TestUnit already implements all generators required by Quails and shoulda just wants to overwrite part of it, there is no need for shoulda to reimplement some generators again, it can simply tell Quails to use a `TestUnit` generator if none was found under the `Shoulda` namespace.

 We can easily simulate this behavior by changing our `config/application.rb` once again: